Ephantuz/devephy/README.md

-I'm Ephantus from Kenya, Africa, and am a software engineer.
+I'm  from Kenya, Africa, and I want you to know and see what I am.
 I design and develop web applications as well as desktop applications.
 I have focused more on Python (back-end) and React (Front-end) languages but am also good on Java(back-end).

 I have more than 3 years of experience and this is where you will see what I've been doing, from web projects to applications projects.
 I love what I do and this is my hobby too.
 When am free, I code.